MSU Billings Catalog

 Academic Support Center Study Spaces

 A study space and computer lab for students is available on the first floor of the Student Union Building on the University campus and in the Tech Building at City College.
-The ASC locations at both campuses provide tutoring space, study group tables, and computers for students’ school-related assignments.
+The ASC locations at both campuses provide tutoring space, study group tables, multi-modal study group areas, and computers for students’ school-related assignments.

 Tutoring

-The Academic Support Center offers tutoring in math, science, writing, reading, and other general education subjects at both campuses, with drop-in and appointment tutoring available in onsite and online formats.
+The Academic Support Center offers tutoring in math, science, writing, reading, and other general education subjects at both campuses, with same-day and future appointment tutoring available in onsite and online formats for enrolled students.
 Tutors are available to assist students but are not meant to replace classroom instruction.
-The ASC tutoring staff includes instructors, professional tutors, and student tutors who have majors in a variety of disciplines.
+The ASC tutoring staff includes professional tutors and student tutors who have majors in a variety of disciplines.

 Writing Consultants

-Academic Support Center Writing Consultants provide tutorial assistance for writing across the curriculum.
+Academic Support Center Writing Consultants provide tutorial assistance through in-person and asynchronous paper submission services for writing across the curriculum.
 Consultants help students at any stage of the writing process, but will not proofread, edit, or write work for the students.
 Tutors will help students master grammar and mechanics, research writing formats and procedures, and many other writing skills.
 Handouts, textbooks, and other reference materials are available for use in the ASC.
 Graduate students can make an appointment to work with a consultant who specializes in graduate-level writing support.

 STEM Tutors